WebAssembly/function-references/document/core/syntax/types.rst

 Types represented with type indices are referred to as *syntactic types*, whereas types represented with type addresses are referred to as *semantic types*.

-It is an invariant of the semantics that no syntactic type refers to a semantic type and vice versa, i.e., both universes are disjoint.
 Syntactic types are transformed into semantic types during module :ref:`instantiation <exec-instantiation>`.

+It is an invariant of the semantics that only syntactic types arise during :ref:`validation <valid>`, while only semantic types are used during :ref:`execution <exec>`.
+However, for the proof of :ref:`type soundness <soundness>`, both forms of types must be considered together, and syntactic types may refer to semantic types.

 .. _notation-subst: